Chart Color Schemes

 Infrastructure

-Glynde has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Glynde has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
-A single project has been identified by AreaSearch as potentially impacting this area.
-Notable projects include East Marden Primary School Major Upgrades, Trinity Valley Stormwater Drainage Upgrade, Felixstow Intergenerational Community Centre, and Magill Campus Renewal Project, with the following list detailing those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the area: East Marden Primary School Major Upgrades, Trinity Valley Stormwater Drainage Upgrade, Felixstow Intergenerational Community Centre, and Magill Campus Renewal Project are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.